 Since 2007, a hypothesis has emerged among scientists linking climate change at the beginning of the Younger Dryas to cosmic impacts on the ice sheet that partially covered North America at the time.
 This is called the Younger Dryas Impact Hypothesis.
 A handy overview of existing scientific studies on the Younger Dryas Impact Hypothesis can be found on the Cosmic Tusk website.

 Interesting with regard to these dates is a study of strata in the Syrian settlement of Abu Hureyra by Moore et al., published in 2018.
-These scientists conclude that the strata show the consequences of a cosmic impact around the year 12,825 cal BP.
-This midpoint is equal to 10,876 BC.
+These scientists conclude that the strata show the consequences of a cosmic impact around the year 10,876 BC (12,825 cal BP).

 The Pre-Christian Calculation of the Deluge Date